sv1slim/bitcoinknots-unraid/README.md

 Copy `Dockerfile-BitcoinKnots-GUI-xx.x` folder with the latest version `xx.x` into your `\\unraid.local\bitcoin` share.

+Copy `bitcoin.conf` to the main `bitcoin` share.
+Don't forget to change RPC password.

 ---

 ### 3. Build the image on Unraid